-When I speak about this connecting stuff and how important it is to our lives and careers the most common objection I hear is, “Who has the time?”
+I often speak about this connecting stuff and how important it is to our lives and careers.
+But more often than not I always get a, “Who has the time?”

 Look we’re all busy.
 There are endless demands for our time, energy and attention.
 I won’t argue that.
 But I guarantee none of us are too busy to find two little ‘ol minutes in our jam packed day.
 And if used right, they could make all the difference in the world.

 Think about it.

 Standing in line at Starbucks.
 Fire off a quick text or email to someone letting them know you are thinking about them.
 Heck, you’ll already be done before the lady in front of you spits out the ingredients to the super complicated no-fat, double shot whatever.